femix300/AGGREGATOR/README.md

 * Basic info about a selected University.
 * Listing out all courses (undergraduate) offered in a selected University.
 * Listing out all the faculties and courses (undergraduate) under them.
 * Displaying the list of universities currently supported by Merit.

+South Africa

+* Students are required to input their APS scores, English scores, and scores for additional subjects based on their matric streams.
+For example, students in science and technical streams should input their Mathematics and Physical Science marks or scores.
+* Displays a list of courses for which the student qualifies at the university of his or her choice.
+* Displaying the list of universities currently supported by Merit.

 ## Here's a Screenshot!